IFoA Asia Conference 2025

 • How is technology reshaping life expectancy?

-• What are the impacts of global emerging trends?
+• What are the impacts of global emerging trends, and how do they affect risk pools?

 • What is the actuarial value of understanding these trends early?